 Located in the United Arab Emirates, this is one of the busiest airports in the Middle East…and it is simply incredible.
 It hosts travelers from across the globe and boasts a sprawling, majestic corner of the world.

-Check into one of the food courts, featuring notable names including Starbucks, McDonald’s, and Round Table Pizza, as well and some amazing in-house restaurants, such as Tranzeet DXB and Cadiz – Ahlan Lounge.
+Check into one of the food courts featuring notable names, including Starbucks, McDonald’s, and Round Table Pizza, as well as some amazing in-house restaurants, such as Tranzeet DXB and Cadiz – Ahlan Lounge.
 The airport also has free WiFi internet, allowing you a connection from anywhere inside the airport zone.

-If your layover is longer, you can spare some time to go for a camel or a dune buggy ride which are both easily accessible from the airport – just be sure you’ve booked in advance.
+If your layover is longer, you can spare some time to go for a camel or a dune buggy ride, which are easily accessible from the airport – just be sure you’ve booked in advance.

 See Related: Best Travel Purses